What is “near now” or “around now” concept?

 Time axis 1.
 Pay attention to the green circle that says “near now.”

-We can understand near now or around now as a period of time starting at an uncertain time in the past and finishing at an undefined time in the future.
+We can understand near now or around now as a period of time starting in the past and finishing in the future.
 Start and end points are undefined and, basically, have no meaningful value.
 The main attention is on the actions that are lasting during this period.

-A good thing to know is that a near-now period of time can be an opposition to constantly happening activity.
-It can be just temporary activity without comparing it to constant activity.
+A good thing to know is that a near-now period activity can be an opposition to constantly happening activity.
+It can be just temporary activity versus constant activity.

-He is writes stories (constant activity), but now he is writing poems (near-now activity, temporary activity as compared to constant activity, or at least activity that has not yet become permanent).
+He writes stories (constant activity), but now he is writing poems (near-now activity, temporary activity as compared to constant activity, or at least activity that has not yet become permanent).

 We can go deeper and add one more example.
 Pay attention to 3 different concepts:

-He is writes stories, but now he is writing poems, and at this very moment he is eating at the restaurant
+(1) He writes stories, but now (2) he is writing poems, and at this very moment (3) he is eating at the restaurant.

 Other ways to explain near-now activity is: